Wang Jian (Qin)

 Wang Jian (fl.
-220s BC) was a Chinese military general from the State of Qin during the Warring States period.
+220s BC) was a distinguished Chinese military General from the State of Qin during the Warring States period.
 Under his command, the Qin army conquered the states of Zhao, Yan, and Chu.
-He is considered one of the four greatest generals of the late Warring States period, along with Bai Qi, Lian Po and Li Mu.
+He is regarded by Chinese modern folklore as one of the four Greatest Generals of the Late Warring States period, along with Bai Qi, Lian Po and Li Mu.